Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-hadamard.rst

 Template Parameters
 ===================

-To see details on the template parameters for the Hadamard Product, see :ref:`API_REFERENCE`.
+To see details on the template parameters for the Hadamard Product, see :ref:`DSP_API_REFERENCE`.

 Access Functions
 ================

-To see details on the access functions for the Hadamard Product, see :ref:`API_REFERENCE`.
+To see details on the access functions for the Hadamard Product, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

-To see details on the ports for the Hadamard Product, see :ref:`API_REFERENCE`.
+To see details on the ports for the Hadamard Product, see :ref:`DSP_API_REFERENCE`.

 Design Notes
 ============
 The performance of the IP heavily depends on the chosen data types.
 The data type combination determines the number of multiplications per clock cycle.

-The IP performs a ceiling operation on the ``TP_DIM`` value to the nearest multiple of the vector size listed in :ref:`HADAMARD_output_type`:.
+The IP performs a ceiling operation on the ``TP_DIM`` value to the nearest multiple of the vector size listed in :ref:`DSP_HADAMARD_output_type`:.

 Super Sample Rate Operation